bridgecrew-perf4/terraform-session-1/session_2/README.md

+## Terraform installation on EC2 instance and Provisioning  EC2 resource with Terraform server which has attached IAM role.

+### Description

-To start we create EC2 instance on AWS console and install Terraform init.
-We created that instance with out ssh-key so we can ssh into it and run commands and install terraform.
+To start we create EC2 instance which we give a name ```Terraform server``` on AWS console and install Terraform binary inside of it so we created that instance with out ssh-key so we can ssh into it and run commands and install terraform.
 To do that we go to this website

 ```
 https://www.terraform.io/downloads.html